tscswcn/PaddlePaddle.org/DEPLOY.md

 # THESE VARIABLES ARE GIVEN BY TRAVIS CI DURING BUILD
 export TRAVIS_BRANCH="develop"  # options are master (prod), develop (development), release (staging) export TRAVIS_BUILD_DIR="<LOCAL_PADDLEPADDLE_ORG_SRC_DIR>"

-# SET THIS TO 1 if you want to skip awscli install
-export SKIP_INSTALL="1"
 ```

 ##### From <PaddlePaddle_org_dir> (where Dockerfile is), Execute deploy script